 You may have seen a lot of information circulating in the US about 10 Digit Long Codes (10DLC) over the last few months.
-Long codes have been around for a long time and are nothing new in the messaging industry, so why are they being talked about so much now?
+Long Numbers have been around for a long time and are nothing new in the messaging industry, so why are they being talked about so much now?
 10DLC is the acronym assigned to the carrier sanctioned long code traffic.

 First, 10DLCs are set to become more important in the US market than anywhere else, as the use of shared Short Codes across multiple clients and binds for A2P (Application to Person) traffic has caused many compliance issues that resulted in blocking/suspension of all clients on the code.

 With 10DLCs are due to kick off in 2019, we held a webinar in October 2019 taking a deeper dive into them.
 Click here to access the recording.